seiran1944/OL/src/MVCprojectOL/ModelOL/MonsterDisplayModel/Readme.md

 This module is for Monster display work as display entity.
 It includes:
   - Monster Display Entity Factory :
-      You may get Display Objects by sending Value Objects to the Factory.
+      You may get Display Objects by sending Value Objects into the Factory.

   - Media Source Cache :
       You don't have to handle other source procedures, this module will initiate all Multimedia Sources Downloading and Cache